Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 - _Fontcraft:_ you are at a font of power that shares an element with the enchantment in question.
 - _Tinkering:_ you have free access to an existing item with that affix.

+You have disadvantage on this skill check if the item is already marked by a different crafting skill.

-Success or failure, you may remove any affixes from the arms or armor, letting you replace an affix with a new one to ensure that the gear point total remains less than or equal to your proficiency bonus plus 2.
+Regardless of success, you may remove any affixes from the arms or armor, letting you replace an affix with a new one to ensure that the gear point total remains less than or equal to your proficiency bonus plus 2.
 In addition, you may choose to immediately attune to the piece of gear you just enchanted, replacing your attunement to an existing piece of gear of the same type if needed.

-This item becomes permanently **marked** by the type of magic used to imbue it, corresponding to the choice of Anima, Arcana, Fontcraft or Tinkering, replacing any previous **mark**.
+If you succeed, this item becomes permanently **marked** by the type of magic used to imbue it, corresponding to the choice of Anima, Arcana, Fontcraft or Tinkering, replacing any previous **mark**.
 Skill checks made as part of the Disenchant or Enchant downtime activity that use a different skill are made with disadvantage.

 ## Harvest